jsouzafilho/SFPO-KPCA/README.md

-This repository will contain the MATLAB code for SFPO-KPCA in case of paper acceptance.
+This repository will contain the MATLAB code for the SFPO-KPCA algorithm in case of paper acceptance.